Semigroup approach to the sign problem in quantum Monte Carlo simulations: Applications

-$M$, $R$, and $S$ are complex coefficient matrices, and $K=i\sigma_{y}\otimes I_{N/2}$. $RK$ and $SK$ are skew-symmetric, in accordance with the fermion anticommutation relations.
-The time reversal operation is given by the unitary transformation $K$ followed by a complex conjugation of the coefficients under complex fermion basis.
-It is not difficult to check that $K^{T}MK=\bar{M}$, $K^{T}RK=\bar{R}$, $K^{T}SK=\bar{S}$.
-Then the condition in Eq.~(\ref{eq:ContractionCondition}) is now converted to two inequalities for Hermitian matrices $R$ and $S$, $R\geq0$, $S\geq0$ under this complex fermion basis.
-The particle number conserving part $h^{\left(0\right)}$ corresponds to the maximal subgroup of the contraction semigroup, while the pairing term $h^{\left(p\right)}$ corresponds to the invariant cone.
+Here, $M$, $R$, and $S$ are complex coefficient matrices, and $K=i\sigma_{y}\otimes I_{N/2}$. $RK$ and $SK$ are skew-symmetric, in accordance with the fermion anticommutation relations.
+The time reversal operation is given by the unitary transformation $K$ followed by a complex conjugation of the coefficients under the complex fermion basis.
+It is not difficult to check that $K^{T}MK=\bar{M}$, $K^{T}RK=\bar{R}$, and $K^{T}SK=\bar{S}$.
+Then the condition in Eq.~(\ref{eq:ContractionCondition}) is now converted to two inequalities for the Hermitian matrices $R$ and $S$, $R\geq0$ and $S\geq0$ under this complex fermion basis.
+The particle number conserving part $h^{\left(0\right)}$ corresponds to the generator of the maximal subgroup of the contraction semigroup, while the pairing term $h^{\left(p\right)}$ corresponds to the invariant cone.

-Consider a Kramers time-reversal invariant effective band Hamiltonian defined on an arbitrary lattice, with time-reversal symmetry that satisfies $K^{2}=-I$.
+Consider a Kramers time-reversal-invariant effective band Hamiltonian defined on an arbitrary lattice, with time-reversal symmetry that satisfies $K^{2}=-I$.
 We add an attractive on-site Hubbard-$U$ term to the Hamiltonian.
-With appropriate HS transformations to decouple the interaction term\footnote{To treat some interaction terms like Hubbard-$U$ term, it might be useful to notice that $(1-2n)=\exp\left(i\pi n\right)$ for any fermion number operator $n$ with eigenvalues $0$ and $1$.
-That kind of interaction term can be expressed by exponential of quadratic forms. }, sign-problem-free AFQMC simulations can be carried out for this type of models\citep{wu_sufficient_2005}.
+With appropriate HS transformations to decouple the interaction term\footnote{To treat some interaction terms like the Hubbard-$U$ term, it might be useful to notice that $(1-2n)=\exp\left(i\pi n\right)$ for any fermion number operator $n$ with eigenvalues $0$ and $1$.
+That kind of interaction term can be expressed by the exponential of quadratic forms. }, sign-problem-free AFQMC simulations can be carried out for this type of model\citep{wu_sufficient_2005}.
 Now we can extend this model by adding a new pairing term that satisfies the sign-problem-free conditions to study the proximity effect of superconductivity to topological matters with correlation effects.
 Actually, by particle-hole transformation one can also map an attractive interaction term to a repulsive one, or a pairing term to a hopping term to study more physical problems in strongly correlated electron systems.
 Those possibilities have not been shown by any previous research.

-We note that for some models both cases, symmetric and skew-symmetric $J_{1}$, are suitable, depending on the choice of Majorana basis.
-Those models correspond to the intersection of the two semigroups.
-A generalized Kane-Mele-Hubbard model on a bipartite lattice with staggered magnetic field, considered in Ref.~\citep{wei_majorana_2016}, can be seen as an example.